Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast & Dinner

-• Optional Activity: Baobab Forest Sundowners
+• Optional Activity: Nata Bird Sanctuary

 • Meals: Breakfast & Dinner

-Day 8: Gweta to Maun – Botswana
+Day 8: Nata to Maun – Botswana

 Our safari camp is located outside of town on spacious grounds with shady trees and a pool, so relax and enjoy.
 Tonight it's time to pack and prepare for our wild adventure into the Okavango Delta.